Morning Anxiety Before Work

 “Why does my anxiety hit hardest in the morning, before anything even happens?”

-Your heart feels heavy before your feet touch the floor.
+You wake up already tense, your heart feels heavy before your feet touch the floor.

-Your mind starts running through emails, meetings, expectations — all before the day has even begun.
+Your mind starts running through emails, meetings, expectations, all before the day has even begun.

-If mornings feel like the most anxious part of your day, you’re not imagining it — and you’re not failing at mornings.
+If mornings feel like the most anxious part of your day, you’re not imagining it and you’re not failing at mornings.
 Morning anxiety is incredibly common, especially for people who care deeply, think ahead, and carry responsibility.

-Let’s talk about why this happens — and how to meet it gently.
+Let’s talk about why this happens and how to meet it gently.

-Understanding the Struggle — What Morning Anxiety Can Feel Like
+What Morning Anxiety Can Feel Like

 Morning anxiety before work doesn’t always look dramatic.
 Often, it’s subtle but persistent.